open-energy-transition/gem_per_country/README.md

 ## Overview

+- **Dataset Picker:** Choose one of two datasets, the Power plants dataset or the Iron and Steel dataset that shows locations of large loads connected to the grid.
-- **Country Filtering:** Input a country name to display power plant data for that region.
+- **Country Filtering:** Input a country name to display power plant data for that region
-- **Status Filtering:** A dropdown with checkboxes lets you select one or more power plant statuses.
-- **Location Accuracy:** A dropdown that allows you to filter by the location accuracy of each power plant returned.
 - **Pagination:** The data preview is paginated to show 2000 rows per page.
 - **GeoJSON Download:** Export your filtered data as a GeoJSON file.